Capo d'Orlando: History

+In the following centuries, notably in the 18th and at the beginning of the 19th century, there had been years characterized for their long and dangerous floodings, which pushed the d'Amico counts to pass the possession to the comune of Naso.
+Floodings made yet a new opportunity for Capo d'Orlando: a very fertile plain was formed because of the sea activity, and the textile industry (that was already active since the 15th century in contrada Malvicino, together with sugar cane cultivation) was experiencing a period of development.
+So, Capo d'Orlando combined the cultivations with the fishermen's activity, and to protect the center from pirates' raids and to exploit the new resources, barons of Naso built a new fortified tower and a crushing site for the production of sugar.

+In the same period, in the San Gregorio zone an almadraba was built, and so, Capo d'Orlando, specifically San Gregorio maritime village, which was the real heart of the town until the end of the 19th century, reached a strong economic independence, and its population started to grow, this happened also thanks to the finishing of the railway that passed through the center and the strade statali (state roads) 113 Messina-Palermo and 116 Capo d'Orlando-Randazzo.
+Between the beginning of the 19th century and the beginning of the 20th century the tumults to get the autonomy from Naso started.
+Naso by then had the same economic and demographic relevance as the frazione and in order to keep the sea outpost, it gave pieces of territory to Capo d'Orlando.
+Nevertheless, the tumults still went on until thanks to Legge n.
+1170 of 25 June 1925, Capo d'Orlando got its autonomy that started on 1 August, and that was sealed on 27 September of the same year.

 Economy

 Tourism is one of the main resources of the local economy.
-The town also has a small marina for both fishing and tourist boats alike that also offers transportation to and from the Aeolian islands during the summer season and approximately 14 km of beaches, rocky shores that face the deep blue Tyrrenian sea making it an ideal spot to enjoy the summertime, early fall and late springtime.
+The town also has a small marina for both fishing and tourist boats alike that also offers transportation to and from the Aeolian islands during the summer season and approximately 14 km of beaches, rocky shores that face the deep blue Tyrrenian sea, making it an ideal spot to enjoy the summertime, early fall and late springtime.
 The location of Capo d'Orlando is also very peculiar because for a town that faces the sea, it is also very close (less than 20 km) to Nebrodi Mountain Regional Environmental Park: a fairly large extension of temperate woods, where is possible to hike to lakes, rivers, falls and tiny historical villages where everyone can enjoy the best of traditional Sicilian food and wine.